microsoft/service-fabric-observer/Documentation/Observers.md

 ### Emiting Errors

-Service Fabric Error Health Events block upgrades and other important Fabric runtime operations.
+Service Fabric Error Health Events can block upgrades and other important Fabric runtime operations.
 Error thresholds should be set such that putting the cluster in an emergency state incurs less cost than allowing the state to continue.
 For this reason, Fabric Observer by default ***treats Errors as Warnings***.
 However if your cluster health policy is to [ConsiderWarningAsError](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-health-introduction#cluster-health-policy), FabricObserver has a ***high risk of putting your cluster in an error state***.
 Proceed with caution.

 ## [How to implement a new Observer](#writing-a-new-observer)
 ## Currently Implemented Observers